VOL. XCIV, NO. 247

 Should I choose Marketstack or The Wall Street Journal (WSJ)?

-Choose Marketstack if you need Pricing tiers with monthly request limits (Free: 100/mo; Basic: 10k/mo; Professional: 100k/mo; Business: 500k/mo; Enterprise: custom)., and V2 REST/JSON API for end-of-day (EOD) prices with adjusted fields for splits/dividends (e.g., `split_factor`, `dividend`)..
+Choose Marketstack if you need Pricing tiers with monthly request limits (Free: 100/mo; Basic: 10k/mo; Professional: 100k/mo; Business: 500k/mo; Enterprise: custom) and annual discounts., and V2 REST/JSON API for end-of-day (EOD) prices with adjusted fields for splits/dividends (e.g., `split_factor`, `dividend`)..
 Go with The Wall Street Journal (WSJ) if Comprehensive business and markets reporting, plus a Market Data Center spanning indexes, stocks, bonds, commodities, currencies, and mutual funds., and Built-in calendars, including a downloadable U.S. economic calendar and an earnings calendar within Market Data. better fits how you invest.

 What asset classes do Marketstack and The Wall Street Journal (WSJ) cover?